Topic models are generative models that can assign probabilities to text.

 Topic models offer an automated procedure for discovering the main “themes” in an unstructured corpus

-They require no prior information, training set, or labelling of texts before estimation
+They require no prior information, training set, or labeling of texts before estimation

 They allow us to automatically organise, understand, and summarise large archives of text data.